jcolag/uManage/README.md

 The difference in date format, of course, reflects SQLite's [Date and Time API](https://www.sqlite.org/lang_datefunc.html).

+As near as feasible to the new month, if the database is being used, _uManage_ will also download the previous month's worth of weather data from [The Weather Underground](http://wunderground.com/) through their API.

+The resulting **`weather`** table is as follows.

+ - `date`, a `text` field, the day's date, in the equivalent of `%Y-%m-%d` format.

+ - `maxTemp`, an `integer` field, the day's high temperature.

+ - `meanTemp`, an `integer` field, the day's average temperature.

+ - `minTemp`, an `integer` field, the day's low temperature.

+ - `maxDew`, an `integer` field, the day's high dewpoint temperature.

+ - `meanDew`, an `integer` field, the day's average dewpoint temperature.

+ - `minDew`, an `integer` field, the day's low dewpoint temperature.

+ - `maxHumid`, an `integer` field, the day's high relative humidity, as a percentage.

+ - `meanHumid`, an `integer` field, the day's average relative humidity, as a percentage.

+ - `minHumid`, an `integer` field, the day's low relative humidity, as a percentage.

+ - `maxPressure`, a `real` field, the day's high pressure reading.

+ - `meanPressure`, a `real` field, the day's average pressure reading.

+ - `minPressure`, a `real` field, the day's low pressure reading.

+ - `maxVisibility`, an `integer` field, the day's maximum distance visible.

+ - `meanVisibility`, an `integer` field, the day's average distance visible.

+ - `minVisibility`, an `integer` field, the day's minimum distance visible.

+ - `maxWind`, an `integer` field, the day's maximum sustained wind speed.

+ - `meanWind`, an `integer` field, the day's average sustained wind speed.

+ - `maxGust`, an `integer` field, the maximum gusting wind speed for the day.

+ - `precipitation`, a `real` field, the day's total precipitation.

+ - `clouds`, an `integer` field, a percentage of cloud coverage for the day.

+ - `events`, a `text` field, a rough description of the day's weather, if anything of interest occurred.

+ - `windDirection`, an `integer` field, degrees from north.

+All units (when I try it) are Imperial, temperatures in degrees Fahrenheit, distances in miles, speeds in miles per hour, heights in inches, pressures in inches of mercury.
+That works out fine for me.
+Anybody else should hope that different airport codes trigger different units or live with it and convert.

 As mentioned, there are two other tables.

 The use of the *Pause Recording* feature is recorded in the **`pauses`** table, with the following fields.
 Again, all date strings are in `%Y-%m-%dT%T` format unless configured to do something different in the graphical options interface.